- Master of Psychology (Clinical Neuropsychology)/Doctor of Philosophy

 - Critical, creative thinking with strong reasoning skills.
 They can apply psychological knowledge, information and research skills to complex problems relating to mental health and illness, human behaviour, and behavioural change.

-- Employ professional communication skills, in a culturally responsive manner, with a range of socially and culturally diverse clients.
+- The ability to employ professional communication skills, in a culturally responsive manner, with a range of socially and culturally diverse clients.

-- They are adept lifelong learners who generate bold and novel ideas by critically evaluating alternative possibilities and viewpoints.
+- Critical evaluation of alternative possibilities and viewpoints, demonstrating that they are adept lifelong learners who generate bold and novel ideas.

 - A high regard for human rights, social inclusion, ethics and the environment.